-We want to share information, hear your views and involve you to help make decisions that affect our community.
+We want to hear your views and involve you to find solutions to questions affecting our community and inform our plans.
 This process is called community engagement.

 What is community engagement?

 Community engagement is how we reach out and encourage you, the community, to talk with us about the plans, projects and policies we develop on your behalf.
 It is about seeking and listening to your feedback to help us make decisions.
 Through engagement, Council and the community benefit from sharing ideas, skills, knowledge, expertise and experiences.